 INF-1 Priorities for Reference Service

 Reference services are an essential part of public library services.
 It is important that each individual who asks for assistance in finding information be treated with respect, that each question be taken seriously, and that these transactions be handled confidentially.
-Inquiries from customers present in the Library are of greater priority than those inquiries received by telephone, email, or other electronic communications in order to provide the best customer service.
+Inquiries from patrons are prioritized to those present in the library, telephone inquiries, and then email or other electronic communications in order to provide the best customer service.

 INF-2 Interlibrary Loan